-Stockholder Proposals for 2010 Annual Meeting
+Stockholder Proposals for 2012 Annual Meeting

-In order for a stockholder proposal, including a director nomination, to be considered for inclusion in our proxy statement for the 2011 annual meeting of stockholders, the written proposal must be received at our principal executive offices on or before April 30, 2011.
-The proposal should be addressed to Secretary, Ocean Power Technologies, Inc., 1590 Reed Road, Pennington, New Jersey 08534.
+In order for a stockholder proposal, including a director nomination, to be considered for inclusion in our proxy statement for the 2012 annual meeting of stockholders, the written proposal must be received at our principal executive offices on or before April 28, 2012.
+The proposal should be addressed to Secretary, Ocean Power Technologies, Inc., 1590 Reed Road, Pennington, NJ 08534.
 The proposal must comply with SEC regulations regarding the inclusion of stockholder proposals in company-sponsored proxy materials.

-In accordance with our bylaws, a stockholder who wishes to present a proposal for consideration at the 2011 annual meeting must deliver a notice of the matter the stockholder wishes to present to our principal executive offices in Pennington, New Jersey, at the address identified in the preceding paragraph, not less than 90 nor more than 120 days prior to the first anniversary of the date of this year's Meeting.
-Accordingly, any notice given by or on behalf of a stockholder pursuant to these provisions of our bylaws (and not pursuant to Rule 14a-8 of the SEC) must be received no earlier than June 4, 2011 and no later than July 4, 2011.
-The notice should include (i) a brief description of the business desired to be brought before the 2011 annual meeting and the reasons for conducting such business at the annual meeting, (ii) the name and record address of the stockholder, (iii) the class or series and number of shares of capital stock of the Company beneficially owned or owned of record by the stockholder, (iv) a description of all arrangements or understandings between the stockholder and any other person or persons (including their names) in connection with the proposal and any material interest of the stockholder in such business, (v) a representation that the stockholder intends to appear in person or by proxy at the 2011 annual meeting to bring such business before the meeting and (vi) a representation as to whether such stockholder intends, or is part of a group that intends, to deliver a proxy statement and/or solicit proxies.
+In accordance with our by-laws, a stockholder who wishes to present a proposal for consideration at the 2012 annual meeting must deliver a notice of the matter the stockholder wishes to present to our principal executive offices in Pennington, NJ, at the address identified in the preceding paragraph, not less than 90 nor more than 120 days prior to the first anniversary of the date of this year's Meeting.
+Accordingly, any notice given by or on behalf of a stockholder pursuant to these provisions of our by-laws (and not pursuant to Rule 14a-8 of the SEC) must be received no earlier than June 8, 2012 and no later than July 8, 2012 (except that in the event that the date of the 2012 annual meeting of stockholder's notice must be so received not earlier than the 120th day prior to the 2012 annual meeting and not later than the close of business on the later of (A) the 90th day prior to the 2012 annual meeting and (B) the tenth day following the day on which notice of the date of the 2012 annual meeting was mailed or public disclosure of the date of the 2012 annual meeting was made, whichever first occurs).
+The notice should include (i) a brief description of the business desired to be brought before the 2012 annual meeting and the reasons for conducting such business at the annual meeting, (ii) the name and record address of the stockholder, (iii) the class or series and number of shares of capital stock of the Company beneficially owned or owned of record by the stockholder, (iii) the class or series and number of shares of capital stock of the Company beneficially owned or owned of record by the stockholder, (iii) the stockholder in such business, (v) a representation that the stockholder intends to appear in person or by proxy at the 2012 annual meeting to bring such business before the meeting and (vi) a representation as to whether such stockholder intends, or is part of a group that intends, to deliver a proxy statement and/or solicit proxies.